akshit-max/akshit-max/README.md

 🤝 Improving skills in **cloud deployment & DevOps fundamentals**
 🌱 Learning **AWS, scalable backend systems, and applied AI**
 💬 Ask me about **MERN stack, backend APIs, or system design basics**
-✨ Fun fact: I enjoy debugging and refactoring more than writing new code
+✨ Fun fact: I enjoy debugging and refactoring more than writing new code lines.

 ---
 ## 🌐 Socials